Police DepartmentPhysical Address

 Friday 8:00 am - 3:00 pm

-Emergency management is the managerial function charged with creating the framework within which communities reduce vulnerability to hazards and cope with disasters.
+Emergency Management is the managerial function charged with creating the framework within which communities reduce vulnerability to hazards and cope with disasters.
 Emergency Management functions are provided by the Polk County Emergency Management Commission.

-We’re glad that you have chosen to take an active role in protecting and preparing yourself and your family for an emergency.
+We are glad that you have chosen to take an active role in protecting and preparing yourself and your family for an emergency.
 This section will guide you through the necessary steps to be prepared for any emergency, natural or otherwise, following 3 simple steps: Get a Kit, Make a Plan, Be Informed.